 Our results show that, on average, metabolic rates increase faster with body mass than feeding rates within species, and that feeding rates are unimodally related to temperature.
 These two properties of intraspecific relationships lead to the prediction that the optimum temperature for growth declines with body mass within species.
 By using an independent data set on growth of fishes using the same protocol, we demonstrate that optimum growth temperatures indeed decline with fish body size within species, in line with the prediction based on the temperature- and size-scaling of feeding and metabolic rates.

 This study provides fundamental insights to how consumption, metabolism and growth are affected by warming that are likely to be of interest to a broad readership, as these underlie how ectotherm organisms, biomass production and species interactions change with global warming.
 Our findings contribute to an understanding of the bioenergetic basis for the temperature-size rule and the predicted shrinking of large individuals with climate warming.
-Considering the different scaling relationships with size and temperature within species will also improve the estimation of energy transfer across trophic levels and rates of biomass production and hence, e.g. food production from wild fish, and how these change in the warming climate.
+Considering the different scaling relationships with size and temperature within species will also improve the estimation of energy transfer across trophic levels and rates of biomass production and hence, food production from fish and other aquatic ectotherm, and how these change in the warming climate.

 We are grateful for your consideration of our manuscript, and we look forward to hearing from you.